-"See!
+See!
 The winter is past; the rains are over and gone.
-Flowers appear on the earth; the season of singing has come, the cooing of doves is heard in our land" (Song of Songs 2:11-12 NIV).
+Flowers appear on the earth; the season of singing has come, the cooing of doves is heard in our land.

+(Song of Songs 2:11-12)

 God intends sex to lead to rejoicing.
-Thinking about sex, engaging in sex, every aspect of it should be like an over-the-top happiness scene from an animated movie.
-Flowers burst into bloom; birds sing, while rainbows and sunshine sparkle on delightful woodland creatures who frolic to soaring orchestral tones.
+Thinking about sex, engaging in sex-every aspect of it should be like an over-the-top happiness scene from an animated movie.
+Flowers burst into bloom; birds sing; rainbows and sunshine sparkle on delightful woodland creatures who frolic to soaring orchestral tones.

-That's actually how the Bible talks about sex all through the book of Song of Songs.
-If you're unfamiliar, Song of Songs is a section in the Bible about a couple that's elated about having sex with each other.
-Sort of.
+That's actually how the Bible talks about sex in the book entitled Song of Songs.
+If you're unfamiliar, Song of Songs is about a couple that's elated about having sex with each other.
+But it's even more than that.

-Song of Songs is that and more.
-That excited couple is also a metaphor.
+The excited couple is also a metaphor.
 The author uses the passion between lovers to show how God feels about being close to you and how you can feel about being close to God.

 Perhaps your experience with sex doesn't feel like an orchestra of sunny woodland bliss.
 But that's what makes Song of Songs so perfect.
-You see, the goodness and rejoice-worthiness of sex is an example of the goodness and rejoice-worthiness of God's love for you.
+You see, the goodness and rejoice-worthiness of sex is an example of the goodness and rejoice-worthiness of God's love f or you.